rotorflight/rotorflight-ref-design/FC-Design-Requirements.md

 It is preferable to have as many UARTs available as possible.

 ### Receiver

 Typically, any of the UART connectors can be used for connecting the receiver.

-If a dedicated receiver port is preferred, UART3/4 on PC10/PC11 is the best choice due to its flexibility.

 #### DSM